-FIGURE 4: Scattergraph of an Upstream SSO
+FIGURE 4: Scattergraph of an SSO from an Upstream Manhole

-Based on the scattergraph, the operational capacity of this sewer is $33\ MGD$ - only 58% of the expected capacity under uniform flow conditions.
-Surcharge conditions are observed up to a flow depth of nearly 126 inches when an SSO occurs upstream from the flow monitor.
+Based on the scattergraph, the operational capacity of this sewer is 33 MGD - only 58% of the expected capacity under uniform flow conditions.
+However, surcharge conditions are observed up to a flow depth of nearly 126 inches, resulting in an SSO upstream from the flow monitor.

-Sanitary Sewer Overflow (Downstream)
+Sanitary Sewer Overflow from a Downstream Manhole

 The scattergraph signature of a downstream SSO can also be identified.
-A profile view of an SSO that occurs downstream from a flow monitor is shown in Figure 5.
+A profile view of an SSO that occurs at a manhole located downstream from a flow monitor is shown in Figure 5.